 Sweden and Finland provide the vast majority of wood used to produce paperboard for beverage cartons in Europe.
 The rest comes from the Baltics, South America, Russia (although this is decreasing) and other countries, such as the UK.
 All of the wood is traceable to legal and acceptable sources.
 Click here for more information.Where can I recycle my cartons?

 No. The caps can be left on the carton as they will be removed in the recycling process.
 However, it’s helpful to wash and then squash your carton.
-The washing helps reduce contamination and squashing helps with space efficiency.Where do the collected cartons go?
+The washing helps reduce contamination and squashing helps with space efficiency.Where are cartons recycled?

-All used beverage cartons collected via ACE UK from domestic and commercial waste now go to our new recycling facility at the Sonoco Alcore paper mill in Stainland, West Yorkshire (read more here or watch our animation).
-ACE UK is encouraging local authorities and waste management companies who run kerbside collections, to also utilise this facility as it has various financial and environmental benefits.Is there a waxy coating on your cartons?
+All used beverage cartons collected via ACE UK are sent to the carton recycling facility at the Sonoco Alcore paper mill in Stainland, West Yorkshire.
+To see how they are recycled, click here.Is there a waxy coating on your cartons?
 Does that make them difficult to recycle?

 No, there is no wax in cartons and they are easy to recycle.
 People often mistake the outer polyethylene layer as a wax coating.I work for a local authority/community recycling network and we’re interested in starting beverage carton recycling collections from the kerbside.
 How can you help?

-Please contact the ACE UK recycling team on 01606 530324 or email@example.com.
-We will be able to talk you through the specification for carton recycling and what the process is from here on in.
+Please contact the ACE UK recycling team on 01606 530320 or email@example.com.
+We will be able to talk you through the requirements for carton recycling and what the process is.

 Beverage carton recycling in the UK